Sage-Bionetworks-Workflows/cwl-tool-template/README.md

 ### Credentials

 This uses GitHub secrets to store credentials for the GitHub action to push to the `sagebionetworks` DockerHub account using a service account.
-It also uses a service GitHub account for commiting new version automatically.
 All repositories that are generated from this template will need to have this service account added to it.